Refreshing You From Shoulders Up

-Chinese green teas are wok-fired, whilst in Japan they are steamed in a process called ‘fixing’.
+Chinese green teas are wok-fired, whilst Japanese green teas are steamed in a process called ‘fixing’.
 This is simply the application of heat to kill the naturally occuring enzymes in the leaf that would otherwise enable oxidation.

 The liquor of green tea is clean, subtle, fresh and vibrant, and there is no better way to refresh and rejuvenate yourself during the day than to enjoy a cup of naturally sweet, antioxidant-rich green tea.

-apanese green teas are renowned for their umami sweetness, suggestive of the ocean and refreshing spring greens.
-Along with an abundance of other fresh, clean and complex flavours, this sweetness, not sugary at all but subtle and leady, is really pronounced, especially on second and third tasting.
+Japanese green teas are renowned for their umami sweetness, suggestive of the ocean and refreshing spring greens.
+Along with an abundance of other fresh, clean and complex flavours, The sweetness of Japanese green teas is not “sugary” but subtle.
+This umami sweetness is really pronounced, especially on second and third tasting.

-Umami sweetness is apparent at different intensities depending on the tea, and is directly related to how the tea was cultivated and processed.
-Some higher grades undergo weeks of under-shade (open-air) cultivation, which inhibits astringent (bitter) tannin formation and promotes theanine, the amino acid which we experience as umami.
+Umami sweetness is apparent at different intensities depending on the tea and is directly related to how the tea was cultivated and processed.
+Some higher grades Japanese Green teas (such as Gyokuro) undergo weeks of under-shade (open-air) cultivation, which inhibits astringent (bitter) tannin formation and promotes theanine, the amino acid which we experience as umami.

 It is a testament to the extraordinary care applied in the making of Japanese green tea, to see huge screens of rice straw or synthetic netting erected to cover entire tea fields, then dismantled after two or three weeks to once again allow direct sunlight on to the young, vitamin-rich tea plants.